This post may contain affiliate links. Please read our disclosure policy.

 What do you get when you combine the flavors of two of your favorite comfort foods?
-This WW friendly recipe for Skinny Pepperoni Pizza Chili is a fun twist on traditional chili the whole family will love.
-If you're like me and love anything with "pizza" in the title, be sure to give this skinny pepperoni pizza a try.
+This WW friendly recipe for Pepperoni Pizza Chili is a fun twist on traditional chili the whole family will love.
+If you’re like me and love anything with “pizza” in the title, be sure to give this pepperoni pizza chili a try.

 8 SmartPoints (Green plan)